rmosolgo/graphql-ruby/guides/queries/multiplex.md

----
-title: Multiplex
+# Multiplex
-layout: guide
-doc_stub: false
-search: true
-section: Queries
-desc: Run multiple queries concurrently
-index: 10
----

 Some clients may send _several_ queries to the server at once (for example, [Apollo Client's query batching](https://www.apollographql.com/docs/react/api/link/apollo-link-batch-http/)).
-You can execute them concurrently with {{ "Schema.multiplex" | api_doc }}.
+You can execute them concurrently with [Schema.multiplex](rdoc-ref:Schema.multiplex).

 Multiplex runs have their own context, analyzers and instrumentation.